-The employee and the employer may agree that earned, non-used holidays above 20 days may be transferred to the following holiday year.

-A maximum of 10 holidays may be transferred, and all holidays must be taken no later than in the 2nd holiday year after the transfer.
-(This provision shall not apply at the transfer of holidays from the holiday year 2019-2020 to the short holiday year in 2020.)

-The employee and the employer must enter into written agreement about the transfer by December 31 (until January 1, 2021: by September 30 after the end of the holiday year).
-The parties recommend that the agreement drawn up as Annex 16 be used.

-If an employee, who has transferred holidays, resigns before all holidays have been taken, holiday allowance shall be paid for the remaining transferred holidays.

-At the transfer of holidays, the employer must inform the person responsible for paying the holiday allowance, in writing and by December 31 (until January 1, 2021: by September 30 after the end of the holiday year). that the holidays are to be transferred.

-Holidays, at a scale corresponding to transferred holidays, cannot be required taken within a notice period unless the holidays are scheduled to be taken within the notice period, cf. the agreement mentioned above.
+- a) The employee and the employer may agree that earned, non-used holidays above 20 days may be transferred to the following holiday year. - b) A maximum of 10 holidays may be transferred. - c) The employee and the employer must enter into written agreement about the transfer by December 31.
+The parties recommend that the agreement drawn up as Appendix 16 be used. - d) If an employee, who has transferred holidays, resigns before all holidays have been taken, holiday allowance shall be paid for the remaining transferred holidays. - e) At the transfer of holidays, the employer must inform the person responsible for paying the holiday allowance, in writing and by December 31 . that the holidays are to be transferred. - f) Holidays, at a scale corresponding to transferred holidays, cannot be required taken within a notice period unless the holidays are scheduled to be taken within the notice period, cf. the agreement mentioned above.